Andrew Luck Is Back and Ready to Reclaim His Place in the MVP Race

 But now the Colts have an offense that is thriving and fun again, after years of gloom and doubt.

-And while those dark seasons leave some waiting for the bottom to fall out on Luck and the Colts again, this feels different.
+And while those dark seasons have left some waiting for the bottom to fall out on Luck and the Colts again, this feels different.
 This feels like Luck is back to the Luck who was one of the most promising quarterbacks we've ever seen.
 The three-time Pro Bowler who was seen as one of the prototypes of the position.
 Consider that, according to the Colts, his 161 touchdown passes put him with Dan Marino (182) and Aaron Rodgers (160) as the only players in league history with 160 or more in their first 80 career games.

 Yes, that pass to Hilton was gorgeous, but it was more than a simple pass.
 It was a statement.